backdrop-contrib/slick/README.txt

 Slick Views is available as a style plugin included at slick_views.module.
 Slick Fields is available as a display formatter included at slick_fields.module which supports core and contrib fields: Image, Media, Field collection.

-See README.txt on slick_views.module for more info on Views integration.